liquid-img

 THE DETAILS

-Replace the existing outlet tower, which controls flow into and out of the reservoir, improve the regulation of flow and bolster the seismic performance of the structure.
+Replace the existing outlet tower that controls flow into and out of the reservoir, improve the regulation of flow, and bolster the seismic performance of the structure.

 • The new outlet tower will be embedded in bedrock within the slope and include multiple intakes, creating increased efficiency and seismic stability.